MashedP/dlip-pytorch-DL-good-practises/README.md

-# Dlip TP1 - Introduction to Pytorch and good practises
+# Dlip TP1 - Introduction to Pytorch and good practices
 Welcome !

 In this repository, you will find useful information on good practices for Deep Learning and Data Science research and development projects.